 The 2018-2019 and 2020-2021 tournaments were knockout.

-The next tournament will on the “round-robin” mode so that each participant plays the same number of games.
-(4 campaigns per participant).
+The 2022-2023 tournament is on the “round-robin” mode so that each participant plays at least 4 campaigns.

 Each campaign played can provide the participant with one or more points so as to allow his classification in the tournament when the winnings are totaled: